Diagrams can be used to easily include pictures in your \(\LaTeX\)

 As a complete example, to specify diagrams compiled with the

-backend, using the diagrams
+postscript backend, using the diagrams directory, one would

 write